brightway-lca/brightway2-parameters/README.rst

 Processing:

 - ParameterSet object
-    - New astparse instance for each parameter set
+    - New asteval instance for each parameter set
 - Need to get order of parameters to be processed
 - MC needs an efficient way to insert values into various RNG output arrays
     - Do we need a new unique ID per exchange?
 Exchange input/output not guaranteed unique